How to Stop Bullying in Schools? Protection, Prevention, Facts

 A would-be bully is a person:

-- aggressive, violent, prone to dominance and manipulation;
+- Aggressive, violent, prone to dominance and manipulation

-- with family and child-adult problems.
+- With family and child-adult problems

-It is the biggest category of participants of school bullying.
-Bystanders are people who got involved in bulling.
-There are three options of course of situation.
-A bystander can stand for a victim, putting his own neck on the line and risking to become a new victim.
-Also he or she can have the passive attitude not intervening in bullying.
-And the third way is a supporting of the aggressor and helping him to humiliate others.
+Bystanders are individuals who witness bullying incidents.
+There are three options of course for the situation.
+A bystander can stand for a victim, putting his own neck on the line and risking becoming a new victim.
+Also, he or she can have a passive attitude and not intervene in bullying.
+And the third way is the supporting of the aggressor and helping him to humiliate others.

-Bullying impact and consequences
+Bullying Impact and Consequences

 - Depressive disorders, anxiety, specific neurotic disorders.